 You can’t revert back from iOS 14 to 13 without using a PC.
 This is because you’ll need the help of third-party iOS downgrade tools like FutureRestore for the transition.
 Be wary, however, of some unofficial iOS apps that claim to help iOS users downgrade to unsigned iOS IPSWs without the use of a PC in any way whatsoever.
 Such iOS apps could waste your time by requesting you to complete unending online surveys or expose your device to cyberthreat.

 This blog explained what SHSH blob is and how to use it to restore unsigned IPSW.
-If you want to move back to a more recent iOS version that is signed by Apple, the section about WooTechy iMaster should have been useful.
+If you want to move back to a more recent iOS version that is signed by Apple, and now it means the downgrade from iOS 15 to iOS 14, the section about WooTechy iMaster should have been useful.
 If you have questions, please leave them in the comments.